Better Marriage

 Click Here To Schedule Now

-Are you struggling to deal with a partner not actively involved in parenting?
+Are you struggling to deal with a partner’s lack of involvement in parenting?
 You are not alone.
 This is a common issue many families face, and it can often be a source of stress for everyone involved.
-While the blame game may seem like an easy solution, it won’t help the situation–in fact, it will probably make things worse.
+While the blame game may seem like an easy solution, it won’t help the situation—in fact, it will probably make things worse.

 So, how do you manage this dilemma and ensure that both parents get just as much quality time with their children without creating too much tension or conflict?
 We’ll provide some tips to help you handle your partner’s lack of involvement in parenting.
 Any family can reach familial harmony with each partner’s right approach and willingness.